Extended Hadamard expansions for the Airy functions: A convergent series expansion for of complex variable by the method of steepest descents

+For real values of $s$, functions $\alpha_{2}(s)$ and $\alpha_{3}(s)$ define the steepest-descent path through $\alpha_{s}=-w^{1/2}$.
+The three sheets of the single-valued description of the algebraic curve \eqref{eq-taylorscomplex} are depicted in Figure \ref{fig:sheets1}a.

+Considering these branch points and the convergence disks that they allow, the steepest descent path will be split in five segments, defined by the points around which each series expansion is computed: $s=0, \pm \frac{2}{\sqrt{3}}, \infty$.} \end{remark}

-An extension of \eqref{eq-tayloralpha} for $\alpha_{s}=-w^{1/2}$ is provided by the following Lemma.
-The steepest descent path crossing this saddle point will be used as integration path for $|\arg z|\le 2\pi/3$. \begin{lemma} The solution of $\alpha$ around $\alpha_{s}=-w^{1/2}$ in equation
+An extension of \eqref{eq-tayloralpha} for $\alpha_{s}=-w^{1/2}$ is provided by the following Lemma, which will apply to the computation of the central section of the steepest descent path crossing the saddle point at $\alpha_{s}$. \begin{lemma} The solution of $\alpha=\alpha(s)$ around $\alpha_{s}=-w^{1/2}$ in the equation